Cost of living for students in Norway

 «I'm Danish and was not shocked by the high cost of living in Norway, but as a student I don’t have much money», says Jørgensen and continues: «It helps your finances a lot if you accept the offer of renting a room through the welfare organisation Sammen».

 Sammen Housing offers various types of accommodation on several locations in Bergen.
-Prices start from 2715 NOK (306 EURO) per month for the cheapest option.
+The average price per month is NOK 4000.
 Rent also includes free Internet access.
 The biggest student residence is Fantoft Student Accommodation, with 1300 units.

 No tuition fees